-Supply - We want to ensure our products are available in all classes of trade and delivery systems.
-We offer our products through traditional chain wholesalers (Cardinal, McKesson and AmerisourceBergen) and independent retail pharmacies, community compounding pharmacies with our BIO-IGNITE program, and mail order.
+Supply - We take active steps to ensure our products are available in all classes of trade and delivery systems.
+We offer our products through traditional chain wholesalers (Cardinal, McKesson and AmerisourceBergen) and independent retail pharmacies, community compounding pharmacies with our BIO-IGNITE program, and online pharmacies.
 We continue to develop unique opportunities to sell direct to pharmacies to streamline distribution and better control costs.